Nuclei Segmentation with Point Annotations from Pathology Images via Self-Supervised Learning and Co-Training: Experiments and Results

 \subsection{Implementation Details and Evaluation Metrics}

 For data preprocessing, we crop the training images to patches of $250 \times 250$ pixels with an overlap of 125 pixels and the testing images to patches of $224 \times 224$ pixels with an overlap of 80 pixels.
 All the training patches are then randomly cropped to $224 \times 224$ pixels, zoomed, flipped, and rotated before feeding to the models.
+The backbone used is ResNet-34~\cite{he2016deep} pre-trained on ImageNet dataset~\cite{russakovsky2015imagenet}.
 We train the network with the learning rate reduced by a factor 10 every 30 epochs with an initial value of $1\times10^{-3}$.
 The Adam optimizer is adopted, with weight decay $5\times10^{-4}$.
 The loss function weights $\eta$ and $\epsilon$ are empirically set as 1 and 0.1, respectively.
-We select the model with the lowest loss on the validation set for inference.
+During the inference stage, we only use the segmentation network producing the segmentation probabilities, and discard the colorization network.
+The two trained models with the lowest loss on validation set are integrated to give an output.

-We select four commonly used metrics to evaluate our method, including two pixel-level metrics (i.e., pixel accuracy and F1 score) and two object-level metrics (i.e., objective-level Dice coefficient ($\mathrm{Dice}_{obj}$)~\cite{Sirinukunwattana2015} and the aggregated Jaccard index (AJI)~\cite{kumar2017dataset}).
+Following~\cite{Qu2020}, We select four commonly used metrics to evaluate our method, including two pixel-level metrics (i.e., pixel accuracy and F1 score) and two object-level metrics (i.e., objective-level Dice coefficient ($\mathrm{Dice}_{obj}$)~\cite{Sirinukunwattana2015}, aggregated Jaccard index (AJI)~\cite{kumar2017dataset}).
 It is worth noting that $\mathrm{Dice}_{obj}$ is often used to evaluate the overlapping between the prediction and ground-truth, and AJI is a widely accepted method to quantify the instance-level segmentation performance~\cite{kumar2019multi,huang20212}.
+Following~\cite{kirillov2019panoptic,graham2019hover}, we also adopt three evaluation metrics to evaluate our approach and other methods, including Detection Quality (DQ), Segmentation Quality (SQ), and Panoptic Quality (PQ).